 One is self-help materials — books and tapes.
 There are many fine authors.
 I suggest that you really do need more education here, to improve your ability to communicate in emotionally charged waters.
 We offer many free self-help materials on our website, in addition to this free email advice, including:

-An e-Book which you can download from our website.
+Based on over 20 years of working with thousands of people to heal their relationships in my marriage retreat, I have written a relationship help book you can download now or get in print.
 It offers powerful information on how to open up communication, deal with the real issues, get beyond old patterns, and heal and transform negative emotions like hurt and betrayal.
-You can also get this same material in my book Relationship Tools for Positive Change.

 If you need further help than that, there is always coaching or counseling.
 If you want to do that, know that I amavailable by phone and work with lots of people around the country this way.